 Thousands of teenagers were arrested and locked up in jails under the draconian Public Safety Act which enables the J&K Government to keep people in jails without trial.
 Even though the Chief Minister of J&K tried to escalate the crisis by calling the army to quell the civil revolt against his regime, in an unprecedented move, the then Army Chief, as well as the Core Commander in charge J&K, refused to let the army be used to crush what they saw was a political protest against misrule.

 Unfortunately, the Govt. of India did not take this as a warning signal.
 They treated the popular protest with disdain and expected the movement to peter out as people got exhausted and demoralized.
 In order to buy time, a team of Interlocutors were sent to J&K to engage with people and advise the government of India.
 However, almost all the separatists refused to meet the official Interlocutors.

-We felt that the urgent need to break the continuing stalemate over Kashmir, especially considering that there is a deep desire among people of Kashmir and a growing constituency in Pakistan for a peaceful and honorable settlement of the Kashmir problem.
+We felt that the urgent need to break the continuing stalemate over Kashmir, especially considering that there is a deep desire among the people of Kashmir and a growing constituency in Pakistan for a peaceful and honourable settlement of the Kashmir problem.

 We believe that as concerned citizens we cannot sit and watch the situation drift aimlessly.
 This complacency and indifferences demoralizes the people of Kashmir and forces them to believe that the GOI takes note of their frustration only when people throw stones, hurl grenades and indulge in widespread violence.